bitcoindevkit/bdk/DEVELOPMENT_CYCLE.md

 ## Making the Release

-What follows are notes and procedures that maintaners can refer to when making releases.
+What follows are notes and procedures that maintainers can refer to when making releases.
 All the commits and tags must be signed and, ideally, also [timestamped](https://github.com/opentimestamps/opentimestamps-client/blob/master/doc/git-integration.md).

 Pre-`v1.0.0` our "major" releases only affect the "minor" semver value.
 Accordingly, our "minor" releases will only affect the "patch" value.